Sauceforge/Saucery/README.md

 Publish test results in Jenkins with a Post Build Publish NUnit test result report step specifying nunit-selenium-testsuite.xml (or whatever you specified in the command above).

-SauceryForJUnit is for JUnit 4.12
+SauceryForJUnit is for JUnit 4.12 and is currently available on request.
+If there is sufficient demand it will be released on http://bintray.com